SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 ---

 Sumo Logic provides flexible account types within its Cloud Flex Credits packaging for any size organization.
-A **credit** is a unit of measure that tracks utilization, whether data ingested (GB), storage, or metrics, throughout a contract period.
+A **credit** is a unit of measure that tracks use, whether data ingested (GB), storage, or metrics, throughout a contract period.
 Credits can be used as needed for your desired purpose.
 This allows you to manage your account without unnecessary waste.

-This page provides information on the Cloud Flex Credits account types from which you can choose, and then explains how you can intuitively monitor and manage your account.
+This page provides information on the Cloud Flex Credits account types you can choose, and then explains how to monitor and manage your account.

 ## Cloud Flex Credits - Account Types

 You can select from Free, Trial, Essentials, Enterprise Operations, Enterprise Security, or Enterprise Suite Cloud Flex Credits accounts.

 * **Free** accounts give you access to most Sumo Logic features, with a credit allocation of 20 credits a day.
 Credits can be used for log, metrics, and traces, in any combination that meets your needs.
 The retention period for logs is 7 days.
 Free accounts allow three users.
-Free account holders can [upgrade](upgrade-cloud-flex-account.md) to Sumo Logic paid service agreements from within the Sumo Logic UI.
+Free account holders can [upgrade](upgrade-cloud-flex-account.md) to Sumo Logic paid service agreements in the Sumo Logic UI.
 * **Trial** accounts allow you to try all of Sumo Logic's advanced features to understand how Sumo Logic will fit within your organization before you buy.
 It includes a credit allocation to support a daily data volume limit of 1 GB per day, with 20 users and 30 days of data retention.
-If you use up the credits allocated for the trial period before the period ends, Sumo Logic’s [standard throttling mechanism](../ingestion-volume/log-ingestion.md) will be applied to your log ingest, For information about Trial account features, see the details for [Cloud Flex accounts](#cloud-flex-credits---account-types).
+If you use up the credits allocated for the trial period before the period ends, Sumo Logic’s [standard throttling mechanism](../ingestion-volume/log-ingestion.md) will be applied to your log ingest, For information on Trial account features, see [Cloud Flex accounts](#cloud-flex-credits---account-types).
   :::note
   Trials are limited to 30 days.
 If you require an extended trial period, contact [sales@sumologic.com](mailto:sales@sumologic.com) to inquire about a Proof of Concept (PoC).
   :::